-Sam, 16, comes from Moorhead, Minnesota, a mecca for hockey, which he does not play.
-He's more into the arts: He loves to dance, sing and perform with his friends.
+Sam comes from Moorhead, Minnesota, a mecca for hockey, which he does not play.
+He's more into the arts: He loves to dance, sing and perform in musical theater.
 He runs cross-county, goes caroling during Christmas, sings at senior centers.
-He wants to be a professional dancer, a language education specialist or an infectious disease specialist.
+He wants to be a professional dancer and actor, or a language education specialist.
 He's aware of his privilege, which he thinks about often.
 And he wonders: How can someone who does not have a traumatic life story win Original Oratory?

-Yet Sam does have a 'story': He's gay, which is a pretty big deal in his tiny, conservative town.
-Last year, Sam was the victim of a cyber-bullying attack that left him shattered.
-Doctored photos circulated of his head superimposed on someone else's naked body, doing things he never did.
-He was forced to come out to his family before he was fully prepared to.
+Yet Sam does have a 'story': Last year, Sam was the victim of a cyber-bullying attack that left him shattered.
+Edited photos circulated of his head superimposed on someone else's naked body, doing things he never did.
+He was forced to come out as gay to his family before he was fully prepared to.

 Sam now tries to warn against the dangers of social media to anyone who will listen.
-He's also very aware of how society feeds off other people's tragedy.
-Sam's speech focuses on the victim industry complex, also known as "trauma porn."
+He's also very aware of how society feeds off other people's tragedies.
+Sam's last speech focused on the victim industry complex, also known as "trauma porn."
 He hopes to inspire people to question what the consumption of other people's pain is doing to us as a culture.